-Although your username is permanent and will remain the same, you will be asked to change your password to meet new password protocols.
+Although your username is permanent and will remain the same, you may be asked to change your password to meet new password protocols.

-If you have a personal account for either Get Transcript Online, IP PIN or any Secure Access-protected tool on IRS.gov, your e-Services account will merge with your Secure Access account.
+If you have a personal account for either Get Transcript Online, IP PIN or any Secure Access-protected tool on IRS.gov, your e-Services account merged with your Secure Access account.
 You will login using your e-Services user name and retain your Secure Access password.

 FAQs for Secure Access Registration - Getting Started

 How do I get started with verifying my identity through e-Services?

 Before you start, review Secure Access: How to Register for Certain Online Self-Help Tools.

 Here are a few items you will need: